 No deadline was given for when these goals should be reached and some of the data to be used will depend on hospitals voluntarily releasing their numbers to the CDC.

-“In this cross-sectional study of 1566 patients at 192 hospitals, antimicrobial use deviated from recommended practices for 55.9% of patients who received antimicrobials for community-acquired pneumonia or urinary tract infection present at admission or who received fluoroquinolone or intravenous vancomycin treatment,” the study states.
+“In this cross-sectional study of 1566 patients at 192 hospitals, antimicrobial use deviated from recommended practices for 55.9% of patients who received antimicrobials for [CAP] or [UTI] present at admission or who received fluoroquinolone or intravenous vancomycin treatment,” the study states.

-The data were collected from the medical records of patients included in hospital prevalence surveys that occurred from May 1 to September 30, 2015.
-They were analyzed between August 1, 2017 to May 31, 2020.
-But even though the data come before the coronavirus disease 2019 (COVID-19) pandemic, Pew and the CDC say that they have relevance to what’s been going on with COVID-19.
-According to Pew, 52% of patients who’ve been hospitalized for COVID-19 received at least 1 antibiotic, and many of those prescriptions were likely unnecessary.
+The data were collected from the medical records of patients included in hospital prevalence surveys that occurred from May 1, 2015, to September 30, 2015.
+They were analyzed between August 1, 2017, and May 31, 2020.
+But even though the data came before the COVID-19 pandemic, Pew and the CDC say that they have relevance to what’s been going on with COVID-19.
+According to Pew, 52% of patients who have been hospitalized for COVID-19 received at least 1 antibiotic, and many of those prescriptions were likely unnecessary.

-Hospitals are encouraged to report use of antibiotics to CDC’s National Healthcare Safety Network (NHSN) Antimicrobial Use Option.
-In addition, the CDC and Pew encourage public and private insurers to launch reimbursement programs to bolster ASPs, and health care systems, particularly the smaller ones, will need technical and financial assistance.
+Hospitals are encouraged to report use of antibiotics to CDC’s National Healthcare Safety Network Antimicrobial Use Option.
+In addition, the CDC and Pew encourage public and private insurers to launch reimbursement programs to bolster application service providers; and health care systems, particularly the smaller ones, will need technical and financial assistance.